 The BCI Good Practice Guidelines Live Online Training Course

-The BCI Good Practice Guidelines Live Online Training Course has been revised to ensure that all the methodologies taught in this course are fully aligned to the Good Practice Guidelines (GPG) 2013 and to ISO 22301:2012, the international standard for BCM.
+The BCI Good Practice Guidelines Live Online Training Course has been revised for 2014 and is fully aligned to the Good Practice Guidelines (GPG) 2013 and to ISO 22301:2012, the international standard for BCM.

-The BCI Good Practice Guidelines Live Online Course is delivered in an interactive eLearning environment by an experienced Business Continuity professional.
+The BCI Good Practice Guidelines Live Online Course is delivered in an interactive eLearning environment by Bucks New University via the University’s Blackboard Learning System.

 The online course is delivered over a period of eight weeks.
 Each session lasts two hours with two sessions scheduled for each of the eight weeks, giving you a total of 32 hours of training.